rdcorona/2023-mexico-testing-project/readme.md

 b) Implement the function `iterate_f` that runs `f` for `it` iterations, each time passing the result back into f.
-Use `@parametrize` to test the function for the following cases:
+Use `@pytest.mark.parametrize` to test the function for the following cases:
 ```
   x=0.1, r=2.2, it=1 => iterate_f(it, x, r)=[0.198]
   x=0.2, r=3.4, it=4 => iterate_f(it, x, r)=[0.544, 0.843418, 0.449019, 0.841163]